David Wright: 2010

 Wright, along with José Reyes, arrived at the Mets' spring training camp in Port St. Lucie, Florida two weeks early to get a head start on preparing themselves after a disappointing 2009 campaign.
 Wright came into camp heavier than he was in previous seasons, adding more muscle to his body.

-On Opening Day, Wright hit a two-run home run off of the Marlins' Josh Johnson in his first at-bat of the season.
-On April 27 in the second game of a doubleheader against the Los Angeles Dodgers, Wright reached the 1,000 hit mark against pitcher Ramón Troncoso in the bottom of the 5th inning as he hit a two-out RBI single scoring Center Fielder Ángel Pagán and giving the Mets a 4–3 lead.
+On Opening Day, Wright hit a two-run home run off Marlins' pitcher Josh Johnson in his first at-bat of the season.
+On April 27 in the second game of a doubleheader against the Los Angeles Dodgers, Wright hit the 1,000th hit of his career against pitcher Ramón Troncoso in the bottom of the 5th inning as he hit a two-out RBI single scoring center fielder Ángel Pagán and giving the Mets a 4–3 lead.
 In the following inning, Wright hit a three-run triple to the right-center field wall, scoring Pagán, Luis Castillo, and José Reyes, and giving the Mets a 10–3 lead at the time.
 The Mets won the game 10–5.
 On May 20, he hit a three-run double after Mets manager Jerry Manuel gave Wright a day off.
 By June 25, Wright had 12 home runs, which led the team, and was batting .294 with 57 RBIs to lead the N.L.
-On July 4, 2010, Wright was named the starting third baseman for the National League in the 2010 Major League Baseball All-Star Game, making it Wright's fifth consecutive All-Star Game appearance.
+On July 4, Wright was named the starting third baseman for the National League in the 2010 MLB All-Star Game, making it Wright's fifth consecutive All-Star appearance.
 On July 6, Wright was named the June 2010 National League Player of the Month after he hit .404 with 11 doubles, 6 home runs, and 29 RBIs.
-On July 13, 2010, Wright collected 2 hits and a stolen base in the 81st All-Star Game in Anaheim, bringing him to 6-for-13 in All-Star Game at-bats and tying him for fifth all-time in All-Star Game batting average.
-As of August 20, he more than doubled his home run total from 2009.
+On July 13, Wright collected 2 hits and a stolen base in the 81st All-Star Game in Anaheim, bringing him to 6-for-13 in All-Star Game at-bats and tying him for fifth all-time in All-Star Game batting average.
+As of August 20, he has more than doubled his home run total from 2009.

 Wright finished the 2010 season with a .283 batting average, .354 on-base percentage, 29 home runs, 103 RBIs, 69 walks, and 19 stolen bases.